 After spending a night in a Las Cruces motel, we arrived, just ahead of the movers, at our new house in Anthony on a late-May morning.
 The movers unloaded the van in light, intermittent showers.
-As I directed the movers, inside and outside of the house, I sensed a difference in this new place we now called home: an added weight―of silence, stillness, and, given that Anthony was at an altitude of 3,800 feet, an additional 1,500 feet of space above.
+As I directed the movers inside and outside of the house, I sensed a difference in this new place we now called home: an added weight―of silence, stillness, and, given that Anthony is at an altitude of 3,800 feet, an additional 1,500 feet of space above.

 After the movers left, while Linda napped on a bare mattress amid stacks of boxes, our front doorbell rang.
-When I opened the door, I encountered a Latino in his mid-fifties.
-He had thick, curly salt-and-pepper hair.
+When I opened the door, I encountered a Latino in his mid-50’s.
+He had thick, curly, salt-and-pepper hair.
 His sparse beard was a week long.
 His jeans and buttoned shirt were worn, his running shoes surviving on duct tape.
 His scratched, mud-encrusted off-road bicycle leaned against a post of the portal.
 His expression was blank, his dark eyes remote.
 A sadness seemed to be just below his surface.
 I realized where I now was, and thus everything about him seemed to murmur “Mexico.”

 The evening that followed was calm, its skies were clear.
 As I swept a puddle of water from the patio off the kitchen door, I heard the distant voices, in Spanish, of our new neighbors in our section of Anthony.
-Had our house’s previous―and original―occupants not been gringos, I would have felt far more alien here.
+Had our house’s previous―and original―occupants not been gringos, I would have felt far more alien there.
 Now I relaxed in the desert stillness as I watched a full moon rise over the Franklin Mountains.